DTWilson/BOSSS/README.md

                              sim = sim_trial)
 ```

+We have decided to search over a space of trial designs with a total
+per-arm sample size between 10 and 500, and a per-arm number of clusters
+from 3 to 50.
+Note that we are extracting the names of our design
+variables from the simulation function.
+Alternatively, we can specify
+them manually using the `names` argument.

-The remaining three arguments are the parameters of the statistical
+The model parameters are the mean difference `mu`, the between-cluster
+variance `var_u`, and the within-cluster variance `var_e`.
+We choose
-model.
-We choose which sets of values we will be simulating under and
+which parameter values we will be simulating under and call these sets
-call these sets **hypotheses**:
+**hypotheses**:

 ``` r
 hypotheses <- hypotheses(values = matrix(c(0.3, 0.05, 0.95), ncol = 1),